 If you’re planning a wedding in BC right now, you may have some questions about the latest public health orders and new BC Vaccine Card.
 Just as we have throughout every stage of the pandemic, we want to do everything we can to make things simple and safe for couples and their loved ones.
 So we’re tackling the most pressing questions about the BC Vaccine Card below!

 Note: This information is current as of Sep 10, 2021 and correct to the best of our knowledge.
-Please consult this link for the latest on restrictions and this link for the latest on proof of vaccination, and this link for the Gathering & Events Order (Sep 10, 2021).
+Please consult this link for the latest on restrictions, this link for the latest on proof of vaccination, and this link for the Gathering & Events Order (Sep 10, 2021).

 Do you need to check guests’ BC Vaccine Cards at your wedding?